 What causes functional constipation?

-Constipation is a problem of the colon, which represents the last five feet or so of the entire roughly 30 foot digestive system.
-The small intestine breaks down your food using enzymes and water–lots of water, over 2 gallons per day–and absorbs most of the nutrition from your diet including protein, fats, vitamins, antioxidants and salts.
-The colon re-absorbs most of that water, some of the remaining minerals, houses the vast majority of the good bacteria in the gut, and serves as poop storage facility until you find a convenient time to head to the bathroom and heed nature’s call.
+Constipation is a problem of the colon, which represents the last five feet or so of the entire roughly 30-foot digestive system.
+The small intestine breaks down your food so you can absorb the nutrients.
+This process uses enzymes and water–lots of water, over 2 gallons per day.
+This way, the small intestine is able to absorb most of the nutrition from your diet including protein, fats, vitamins, antioxidants, and salts.
+The colon re-absorbs most of that water and some of the remaining minerals.
+It houses the vast majority of the good bacteria in the gut.
+And serves as a poop storage facility until you find a convenient time to head to the bathroom and heed nature’s call.

 And therein lies the problem.
 The colon is very patient.
 In some of us, it’s overly patient.
 Those with overly patient colons are prone to developing constipation.

-You know that special feeling you get when your colon is talking to you?
+You know that special urge you get when your colon is talking to you about finding a bathroom, soon?
 Well, how many times have you been too busy to head to the bathroom when you’re feeling that calling?
-When really strong, the colon signaling your brain that it’s got something to get rid of is called fecal urgency.
-There seems to be no name for just regular signaling, so I just call it the special feeling.
+When the feeling is uncomfortably strong, its called fecal urgency.
+There seems to be no name for just regular signaling, so I just call it the special urge.

-One of Seinfeld’s writers must have suffered from functional constipation, because he worked it into a skit that I find very helpful in understanding the importance of keeping up-to-date with the requests from your colon to spend some quiet time alone.
+One of Seinfeld’s writers must have suffered from functional constipation because he worked it into a skit that I find very helpful in understanding the importance of keeping up-to-date with the requests from your colon to spend some quiet time alone.
+Here it is:

 And therein lies the reason why this disorder often goes unrecognized.
 Because when your colon is dilated and distended, you can feel it.
 But when your colon has grown larger but is not also distended, you don’t actually feel constipated.